TerryIoannou/ForingX/StartDocument.md

-# Foring
+# ForingX

 ## Introduction

-Foring is a stock data analysis application designed to help users make informed investment decisions by analyzing historical stock data and predicting future trends.
+ForingX is a stock data analysis application designed to help users make informed investment decisions by analyzing historical stock data and predicting future trends.
 Users will input specific stock data into the application, which will then analyze the data and visualize it in the form of graphs.

 ### About the developers